 We take great pride in the Elementary space we have created with a very carefully curated and rich selection of exceptional learning materials.

 Connecting with the community and exploring our surroundings is an important part of the Montessori Elementary Program.
 Our students go on several field trips throughout the year to enrich their learning in all curricular areas.

 Some highlights have included: the Monet and Picasso exhibits at the Vancouver Art Gallery, the Beaty Biodiversity Museum, the Blodel Conservatory, H.R.
 MacMillan Space Centre, the Vancouver Symphony, the Vancouver Playhouse, Carousel Theatre, Southland Farms, the Honeybee Centre, the Vancouver Public Library, the Pacific Museum of the Earth, Van Dusen Gardens, Maplewood Farm and CBC Radio Station.

-The children walk or take the school scooters to nearby green spaces daily where the they participate in active play, cooperative games and sports such as soccer, tennis or running.
+The children walk or take the school scooters to nearby green spaces daily where the they participate in active play, cooperative games and sports such as soccer, yoga or basketball.
 On rainy days, indoor activities are planned such as yoga, dance or martial arts.

-The class also travels to specialized venues to engage in physical activities such as ice skating at Kerisdale Arena, swimming lessons at the Vancouver Aquatic Centre or gymnastics lessons at Tumble Town.
+The class also travels to specialized venues to engage in physical activities such as ice skating at Hillcrest, swimming lessons at the Vancouver Aquatic Centre or gymnastics lessons at Tumble Town or Jump Gymnastics.
 Activities vary from term to term depending on the interest of the group.